Moha143/capstone-cs50-Library-MS/README.md

 4. `Book` - Holds the information of book.
 5. `Borrow` - Holds the informations of book borrow details.
 6. `Fine` - Holds fine of member book borrow.
-7. `Reading` - Holds the information member readin in the library.
+7. `Reading` - Holds the information member reading in the library.

 ## Back End Files: